mzeybek583/tarsometatarsus-ankara-nigde-ml/README.md

-# Tarsometatarsus: Ankara vs Nigde - Full ML Pipeline (ASCII ONLY)
+# Tarsometatarsus: Ross vs Cobb - Full ML Pipeline (ASCII ONLY)

 This repository contains an end-to-end ML pipeline in R to classify specimens (Ross vs Cobb) using measurements from an Excel file (`data.xlsx`).